what is ACCA

 Several factors can impact the salary of ACCA professionals, and understanding these can help individuals maximize their earning potential:

-Industry Sector: ACCA professionals usually get paid higher in sectors related to banking, corporate finance, and auditing than their counterparts in non-profit or government sectors.
+• Industry Sector: ACCA professionals usually get paid higher in the banking and corporate finance sectors than their counterparts in the non-profit or government sectors.

-Role and Responsibilities: Specialized roles in auditing, tax, or financial management, especially in a management capacity, may draw even higher salaries.
+• Role and Responsibilities: Specialized roles in tax or financial management may draw even higher salaries, especially in a management capacity.

 These all combine to define the salary worth of ACCA, which considers growth opportunities across highly demanding industries and geographies.